This post is also available in: Dutch

 Our airbnb host took us and a whole group to a very cool bar and club in Almaty.
 At this two-level building there was a hip bar on the first floor, with really fancy drinks and a fantastic atmosphere.
 The second level is were you can find the club (see photos above), where there was techno music and a dark, moody interior.
 It’s located in an old tobacco factory and there are lots of smaller rooms with interesting objects and artworks.

 Unfortunately I couldn’t find the bar and club online, as it is a bit of a “secret” bar, which of course adds to the experience.
-However, once you know the address you can easily find it.
-The address is Валиханова 27.
+However, I asked my Airbnb host for the address, which is Valikhanova 27.
 Hope you find it!

 18. Dance the night away at Chukotka